objcio/articles/2014-09-10-swift-functions.md

 ### Variadic Parameters

 Variadic parameters are simply a more readable version of passing in an array of elements.
-In fact, if you were to look at the type of the internal parameter names in the below example, you'd see that it is of type `[String]` (Array of Strings):
+In fact, if you were to look at the type of the internal parameter names in the below example, you'd see that it is of type `[String]` (array of strings):

 ```swift
 func helloWithNames(names: String...) {